Man in blue shirt smiles looking at laptop as he reclines on a couch

 Credit score

 Not to be confused with a credit history, a credit score is a three-digit number that reflects a consumer’s creditworthiness.
 Your credit score is calculated based on your credit history, and it can vary depending on which credit bureau you get your credit score from.
-This is because each uses their own credit scoring model and, as noted above, may have different information they are using to calculate your score.
+This is because each credit bureau may use a different credit scoring model, and as noted above, may use different information to calculate your score.
 Some credit scoring models are more widely used than others.
-For instance, 90% of top lenders use FICO® Credit Scores.
+For instance, 90% of top lenders use FICO® Credit Scores.1

-Credit history is important because credit card companies, mortgage lenders, landlords, and employers will use this information to assess your creditworthiness.
-Basically, they want to understand how you’ve managed your financial commitments in the past to determine whether you’re someone who they could trust with a loan of money or property.
+Credit history is important because credit card companies, mortgage lenders, and landlords use this information to assess your creditworthiness.
+Basically, they want to understand how you’ve managed your financial commitments in the past to determine whether you’re someone they could trust with a loan of money or property.

 Good credit score and history

 Lenders may review the specifics of your credit history to see what kinds of accounts you’ve had in the past and how long you’ve had them, in addition to looking at your credit score.
 A good credit score can help you get approved for lower interest rates and more credit options.
 A high credit score (which is based on your credit history) tells lenders that you make on-time payments, responsibly maintain your accounts, and keep your credit utilization ratio low.
-According to FICO, most lenders consider a “good” FICO® Credit Score to be 670 or higher.
+According to FICO, a “good” FICO® Score is 670 or higher.

 Poor credit score and history

-A low credit score and poor payment history, on the other hand, show lenders that it may be risky to work with you, because it suggests that you might have difficulty making on-time payments and managing debts.
-As a result of this increased risk, poor credit history may lead lenders to offer higher interest rates and lower credit limits.
+On the other hand, a low credit score and poor payment history show lenders that it may be risky to work with you because it suggests that you might have difficulty making payments on time and managing debts.
+As a result of this increased risk, poor credit history may lead a lender to offer a higher interest rate and a lower credit limit.

-If you’ve had trouble managing your finances in the past, and have accumulated a poor credit history, it can be hard to get new forms of credit.
+If you’ve had trouble managing your finances in the past and have a poor credit history, it can be hard to get new credit.
 But it’s not impossible.
-If you want to build your credit history and stay on top of your credit score, you might consider using a secured card like the Discover It® Secured Credit Card.
+You can rebuild your credit history with the Discover It® Secured Credit Card2 and stay on top of your credit score.

-As difficult as having a poor credit history is having no credit history, This can happen if you have never had a bank account or borrowed money in your own name, among other things.
-If a lender can’t review your credit history, it’s less likely to lend you money.
+In addition to having a poor credit history, having no credit history can make it challenging to qualify for new credit.
+You may not have a credit history if you’ve never had a credit account or borrowed money in your own name, among other things.
+Lenders who can’t review your credit history are less likely to lend you money.

-If you have no credit history, it’s a good idea to open your first accounts to start building your credit history.
+If you don’t have a credit history, it’s a good idea to open your first account to start building one.
 While it may be difficult to be approved for certain leases and loans, there are ways to get a credit card with no credit history.

-You can start building your credit history, for example, with a secured card or, if you’re enrolled in college, with a Discover student credit card.
-Making on-time monthly payments and keeping your balance low can contribute to a strong credit history.
+As mentioned before, a secured card can help you start a credit history.
+If you’re enrolled in college, you can also build your credit history3 with a Discover student credit card.
+Using your card responsibly by making on-time monthly payments and keeping your balance low can contribute to a strong credit history.

 Your credit history contains a wealth of important information about your financial standing.
-It’s a good idea to check your credit history in order to track your progress and meet your financial goals.
-You can access your credit report and credit history for free at AnnualCreditReport.com.
+It’s a good idea to check your credit history regularly to track your progress and meet your financial goals.
+You can request your credit report and credit history for free once a week at annualcreditreport.com.

 Was this article helpful?